SPDUK/portfolio/content/blog/javascript-101-variables-and-primitives/index.md

 5 === "5"
 ```

-A string of 5 is not **equal** to 5, in memory primatives are simply that, a value in memory.
+A string of 5 is not **equal** to 5, in memory primitives are simply that, a value in memory.
 Your computer doesn't need to create a new `5` every time you want to use `5`, it's just `5`.
-The same is true for `"5"`, because these 2 primative values point towards different values in memory there's no way they can be equal values.
+The same is true for `"5"` because these 2 primitive values point towards different values in memory there's no way they can be equal values.

-> It should be noted `===` is not as simple when discussing Objects or Arrays - they are compared by reference not by value, so `[1] === [1] // false` this will be expanded upon when we reach the array section, although similar to above the answer is simply that those are 2 different arrays in memory, so they don't point to the same array in memory, they just happen to be 2 arrays with the same value.
+> It should be noted `===` is not as simple when discussing Objects or Arrays - they are compared by reference, not by value, so `[1] === [1] // false` this will be expanded upon when we reach the array section, although similar to above the answer is simply that those are 2 different arrays in memory, so they don't point to the same array in memory, they just happen to be 2 arrays with the same value.

 ## `undefined` & `null`

 `undefined` is the representation of a value that does not exist yet.
 It is "nothing" and should be used when you're planning to have a value at some point, but it has not yet been assigned.
-You can either declare a variable on it's own `let value` or explicitly assign it `let value = undefined`.
+You can either declare a variable on its own `let value` or explicitly assign it `let value = undefined`.

 ```js
 let value; // undefined